danielchg/danielchg.github.io/content/about/index.md

 ## Sumary
 ---

 > I’m an open source enthusiast with more than 20 years of experience working with Linux.
-In the last years I have been focusing on Cloud Computing (AWS, GCP, Azure), DevOps, MLOps (DevOps for Artificial Intelligence) and Kubernetes.
+In the last years I have been focusing on Kubernetes, Cloud Computing (AWS, GCP, Azure), DevOps, MLOps (DevOps for Artificial Intelligence) and SecDevOps.
 Also I'm  coding a bit with Golang.
 >
-> In this blog I will publish technical articles regarding Open Source, Linux, Kubernets, Cloud Computing, Edge, DevOps, MLOps, SecDevOps, GitOps.. whatever OPS! ;p
+> In this blog I will publish technical articles regarding Open Source, Linux, Kubernetes, Cloud Computing, Edge, DevOps, MLOps, SecDevOps, GitOps.. whatever OPS! ;p
 >

 ## Experience